About the Program

 - Completion of three courses, which must include:

 - HISTORY 275B, or HISTORY 280 on a solely medieval topic (Other appropriate graduate courses in history may be substituted with the consent of the graduate adviser.)
 Students whose home department is History must take two courses in category (c), below.

 - Any course from outside the student’s home department, normally drawn from the following:

 Course List Code Title Units COM LIT 212 Studies in Medieval Literature 4 ENGLISH 205B Old English 4 ENGLISH 211 Chaucer 4 ENGLISH 212 Readings in Middle English 4 FRENCH 210A Studies in Medieval Literature 4 FRENCH 211A Reading and Interpretation of Old French Texts 4 GERMAN 201A Course Not Available GERMAN 205 Studies in Medieval Literature 4 HISTART 258 Seminar in Late Medieval Art in Northern Europe 2,4 ITALIAN 212 Seminar on Dante 2,4 MED ST 205 Medieval Manuscripts as Primary Sources 4 MED ST 250 Seminar in Medieval Culture 2-4 SCANDIN 201B Norse Literature 4 SCANDIN 220 Early Scandinavian Literature 4

-- Advanced competence in Latin, which will normally be demonstrated through two graduate-level or upper division courses in medieval Latin literature (one of which must normally be LATIN 140 or LATIN 155A).
+- Advanced competence in Latin, which will normally be demonstrated through two graduate-level or upper division courses in medieval Latin literature (one of which must normally be Latin 140, Latin 155A or 155B, or Classics 241).
 The Latin proficiency exams that are offered by some departments may not be used to fulfill this requirement.

 - Reading proficiency in at least one medieval vernacular, one of which must be outside the major field of study.
 Ordinarily such knowledge will be demonstrated through graduate-level or approved upper division coursework, drawn from the following: